hbd/prpwn/README.md

 ![](images/screenshot.png)

 Chrome extension that removed merge buttons from PRs on Github and Bitbucket.
-Used to teach friendly lessons :)
+For fun and mischief

 Installation
 ------------